-This section identifies and describes CSR issues specific to the suppliers of Apple.
-The findings are based on the analysis of labour conditions of five Apple suppliers, located in China (1), Philippines (2) and Thailand (2).
-In addition it summarizes CSR issues related to the Hard Disk Drive supply chain of Apple in Thailand and the Philippines.
+This section identifies and describes CSR issues specific to the Suppliers of Sony.
+The findings are based on the analysis of working conditions of eight suppliers, located in China (1), Mexico (1), Philippines (2) and Thailand (4).
+In addition it summarizes CSR issues related to the Hard Disk Drive supply chain of Sony in Thailand and the Philippines.

-Most research into working conditions in the ICT sector concentrates on the ILO's eight primary labour rights, which are specified in most model Codes of Conducts such as the International Confederation of Free Trade Unions (ICFTU) base code and the CSR Frame of Reference that SOMO works with.
+Most research into working conditions in the ICT sector concentrates on the ILO's eight primary labour rights, which are specified in most model codes of conducts such as the International Confederation of Free Trade Unions (ICFTU) base code and the CSR Frame of Reference SOMO works with.

 Much of the overall manufacturing process of ICT hardware is low-tech and labour intensive and thus faces similar working condition issues as in the garment and footwear industries.
-This research reveals violations including dangerous working conditions, degrading and abusive working conditions, excessive working hours and forced overtime, illegally low wages and unpaid overtime, denial of the right to strike, discrimination in employment, extensive use of contract labour and "trainees", workers without a contract, and lack of freedom of association and unionisation.
+This research reveals violations including dangerous working conditions, degrading and abusive working conditions, excessive working hours and forced overtime, illegally low wages and unpaid overtime, denial of the right to strike, discrimination in employment, use of contract labour and "trainees", workers without a contract, and lack of freedom of association and unionisation.